Electric vehicles, some thoughts

 The number of BEVs built has increased at the exponential rate of around 70% per year from 2011 to 2017; the figures below are extracted from a graph on www.ev-volumes.com:

-The tire-wear problem
+The battery weight problem

 If BEV batteries were more quickly recharged and if recharging stations were more numerous, the presently demanded long ranges would not be so necessary.
 (Most BEV journeys are well under 100km yet ranges of 300km plus are often being provided in many BEVs.)